-Whether you are the mug landed with the responsibility of organising your work team building day, the even bigger mug who volunteered - you know you regret it - or actually the boss looking for team building inspiration.
+Whether you are the mug landed with the responsibility of organising your mates stag or hen do - - you know you regret it - or the even bigger mug who volunteered to organise the next team building day at work.
 We have sieved through the ‘typical’ to find the ‘unexpected’ and come up with a list of 5 unusual group activities that won’t induce rolled eyes and yawns from your colleagues.
 Take your team along to one of these and not only will you be the mutt's nuts for coming up with something epic, you will also get to enjoy the experience yourself.
 Win win.

 1. Rev those engines at a Monster Truck Rally Kart Experience

 Sod those teeny tiny go-karts, do some real damage and exercise that ego at a Monster Truck and Rally Kart Experience with Red Letter Days.
 There you will meet Grizzly; the full sized American-Spec Monster truck who wants to give you the ride of your life.
 With the wheels alone standing at 5’6” and a mahoosive engine that's bigger than that hangover that swore you off tequila for life.

 After a safety briefing and tutorial from an experienced instructor, you will take a drive through the beautiful Sussex countryside, and proceed to leave it in ruins - Max Max style.
 There will be tears.
 There will be blood.
 There will be Jeffrey from Finance sobbing uncontrollably in the corner.
 Oh, and if that isn’t jerking your gherkin, you can always jump into a 400cc rally kart.
 Nuff said.
 By the end of the experience, the only problem you may have is your work mates thinking you’re needing to ‘compensate’ for something.

 2. Get your detective on and solve a crime while you dine